grommithub/Remorse-Code/README.md

 As an example, the letter 'A' translated to morse code yields the combination: `.-`

-Similarly, the very very symbols that make up said combination, `.` and `-`, have combinations of their own.
+Similarly, the very symbols that make up said combination, `.` and `-`, have combinations of their own.
 Thus, translating `.-` to morse code yields `.-.-.- -....-`.

 So "A" translates to `.-` which translates to `.-.-.- -....-`.
 You can choose to reiterate this process as many times as you like.